JuliaDiff/ChainRulesCore.jl/docs/src/design/many_differentials.md

 ## Semi-structural differentials

-Where there is no natural differential type for the outermost type, but there is for some of its fields, which can call this a semi-structural differential.
+Where there is no natural differential type for the outermost type but there is for some of its fields, we call this a "semi-structural" differential.

 Consider if we had a representation of a country's GDP as output by some continuous time model like a Gaussian Process, where that representation is as a sequence of `TimeSample`s